MaxInvent

 15 min

-eBay is split-brained by listing age.
-Listings created via modern Seller Hub use the REST Inventory API (/sell/inventory/v1/).
-Legacy listings (created years ago via Turbo Lister, Linnworks etc.) use the Trading API (/ws/api.dll with GetMyeBaySelling).
-MaxInvent detects which type each listing is and uses the correct API — other platforms often only support REST and fail silently on legacy listings.
+eBay inventory can differ by listing type.
+Listings created via modern Seller Hub may use the REST Inventory API (/sell/inventory/v1/), while legacy listings can require the Trading API (/ws/api.dll with GetMyeBaySelling).
+MaxInvent detects listing type and uses the appropriate API path where available.

 • Use GetMyeBaySelling (NOT GetSellerList) to pull all active listings regardless of start date.